 Cost per Square Foot: Approximately $397 per square foot based on total programmed space.
 Cost of conditioned space is expected to be $503 per square feet.

-Intended Use of the Building: Education, research, and outreach opportunities; building will feature two 75-person classrooms, two 24-person class labs, makerspace, 170-person auditorium, rooftop apiary and pollinator garden, and office space for co-located programs
+Intended Use of the Building: Education, research, and outreach opportunities; building will feature two 64-person classrooms, two 24-person class labs, two 16-person class labs, a 16-person conference room, makerspace, 176-person auditorium, rooftop apiary and pollinator garden, and office space for co-located programs.

 Projected Energy Use Intensity (EUI): 34, which is 66 percent more efficient than your average building of the same size and occupancy.
 The photovoltaic array is designed to generate 40 EUI which will offset the building’s 34 EUI.
 By producing more energy than the building consumes, the systems generate a net-positive energy facility.

-Solar Array: 913 solar panels to be installed in the fall 2018 are expected to generate 328 kw
+Solar Array: 330 kW (DC), approximately 913 solar panels, to be installed in the spring 2019 are expected to generate over 450 MWh per year.